bjt2017/vita2dGame/README.md

 Allow psvita to connect to computer with vita shell.

 On the computer, drag and drop the vpk to `ux0:/downloads` to the psvita peripherals.

+On the psvita, in vita shell find the new file and install it by `pressing x` on the filename.